muratk3n/thirdwave/en/README.md

 ---

-Trying to reject a (null) hypothesis in stats is like proving guilt in a court system..
+Trying to reject a (null) hypothesis in stats is like demonstrating guilt (or disproving innocence) in a court system..
 To prove something, one tries to disprove the opposite, at extremely high levels "beyond reasonable doubt", then can be more or less sure that the original statement is correct.

 ---